rkt/rkt/Documentation/seccomp-guide.md

 The `patch-manifest` subcommand to `actool` manipulates the syscalls sets defined in an image.
-`actool patch-manifest -seccomp-mode=... -seccomp-set=...` options can be used together to override any seccomp filters, by specifying a new mode (retain or reset) and set of syscalls to filter.
+`actool patch-manifest -seccomp-mode=... -seccomp-set=...` options can be used together to override any seccomp filters by specifying a new mode (retain or reset), an optional custom errno, and a set of syscalls to filter.
 These commands take an input image, modify any existing seccomp isolators, and write the changes to an output image, as shown in the example: